ProdigyPNP/ProdigyMathGameHacking/meta/TIMELINE.md

 ### Cheat Dashboard Day
 `03/30/2020 - 03/30/2020`

-[A cheat dashboard](https://prodigy-dashboard.hostedposted.com/) was developed by [hostedposted](https://github.com/hostedposted).
+[A cheat dashboard](https://prodigy-dashboard.hostedposted.com/) was developed by [melcant](https://github.com/melcant).
 The dashboard was a good concept, however it became very buggy due to some game updates, which caused it to be unsupported the day after.
+A new one was created by [hostedposted](https://github.com/hostedposted) much later.
 <br><br><br>